Tibetan independence movement

 It is principally led by the Tibetan diaspora in countries like India and the United States, and by celebrities and Tibetan Buddhists in the United States, India and Europe.
-The Central Tibetan Administration is based in Dharamshala.
+The Central Tibetan Administration is based in Dharamshala, India.

-The Tibetan independence movement is no longer supported by the Central Intelligence Agency, which ended its Tibetan program after the 1972 visit by Richard Nixon to China.
-Later in the 1970s, the 14th Dalai Lama, who had backed it since 1961, also withdrew his support.
+The Tibetan independence movement is no longer supported by the U.S.'s Central Intelligence Agency, which ended its Tibetan program after the 1972 visit by Richard Nixon to China.
+Later in the 1970s, the 14th Dalai Lama, who had backed it since 1961, also withdrew his support but now supports the "Middle Way Approach".